MGTheTrain/crypto-vault-service/README.md

 ## Summary

-Go gRPC service for managing cryptographic material (x.509 certs and keys) and securing files at rest in BLOB storages
+RESTful Web API for managing cryptographic material (x.509 certs and keys) and securing files at rest in BLOB storages

 ## References